 One of my favourite things to do in Rhodes is to visit Lindos.
 This beautiful beach town is one of the gems of Rhodes, including beautiful white-washed houses perched over the edge of the sea.

-You will find plenty of facilities here, including tavernas for lunch, sunbeds and umbrella to rent, and shops to purchase last-minute sunscreen and beach gear.
+You will find plenty of facilities here, including tavernas for lunch, sunbeds and umbrellas to rent, and shops to purchase last-minute sunscreen and beach gear.

 How to get to Lindos Beach